Want an Affordable Divorce/Separation Agreement?

-- Want an agreement that both parties are more likely to honor the terms over time?
+Want an Agreement that both parties will honor over time?

 Try Family Mediation?

 No GST Charged!

 Mediation provided by a Registered Health Profession is a medical expense under Revenue Canada

 What is Mediation?

 A mediator is a trained neutral third party who assists people in negotiating their own settlements in an informal, private, and cooperative manner without going to court.

 The mediator will not make a decision for you but will provide a problem-solving structure that many people have found helpful.
 The role of the mediator is to facilitate conversation between the two parties.
 It is not to judge who is wrong or right, give an opinion or make decisions.
 All decisions in the mediation are made by the parties in dispute, as it is believed that they are in the best position to come to an agreement.
 The purpose of mediation is to help the parties to develop a deeper understanding of each other perspectives, an opportunity to share information and ask questions in a non-combative environment.
 In mediation, understanding does not always mean agreement, while other times, it is this understanding that leads to an agreement that mutually satisfies all parties needs and concerns.